joesmith1310/dupeify/README.md

 # team55

+We received an extension from Mark as one of our Team members dropped this course last minute.

-## Logging In
+## Logging In As an User
 You can log in as a user using credentials username = `user` and password = `user`.

+## Logging In As an Admin

  For admin use username = `admin` and password = `admin`.
 As admin you are able to add new products, edit existing ones, see user recommendations and remove users.

 ## Using the Home Page